josh-ashkinaze/plurals/docs/tutorial_5_moderators.rst

 - **Model:** Moderators are initialized to be a particular LLM.

-Setting a Moderator’s System Instructions
+Setting a Moderator’s system instructions
 -----------------------------------------

 Via personas